-Your business structure could be eligible with the company tax rate for businesses with less than $2 million turnover (and possibly less than $10 million turnover) is reduced from 28.5% to 27.5% for the year ended 30 June 2018.
+Your business structure could be eligible with the company tax rate for businesses with less than $10 million turnover is 26% for the year ended 30 June 2021.

 If your business is a Small Business Entity, the following tax concessions apply in 2021.

 You should buy these assets before 30 June 2022 to take advantage of this.
 As always buying things for the sake of saving tax is not always the best process to follow, but if you need a new asset anyway, now could be a great time to take advantage of the instant write off.

 These assets must be first held and first used, or installed ready for use for a taxable purpose, between 7.30pm (AEDT) on 6 October 2020 until 30 June 2023.